Chart Color Schemes

 Housing

-Villawood is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership
+Villawood is characterized by a predominantly suburban housing profile, with a predominantly rental market

-Villawood's dwelling structures, as per the latest Census, consisted of 73.1% houses and 26.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-Sydney metropolitan area had no recorded houses or other dwellings in its structure.
-Home ownership in Villawood stood at 16.4%, with mortgaged dwellings at 22.7% and rented ones at 60.9%.
-The median monthly mortgage repayment was $2,167, aligning with Sydney's average, while the median weekly rent was $210, unlike Sydney's figures of $0 for both metrics.
-Nationally, Villawood's mortgage repayments were higher than the Australian average of $1,863, and rents were lower than the national figure of $375.
+Villawood's dwelling structure, as per the latest Census, consisted of 73.1% houses and 26.9% other dwellings such as semi-detached properties, apartments, and 'other' dwellings.
+Home ownership in Villawood stood at 16.4%, with 22.7% of dwellings mortgaged and 60.9% rented.
+The median monthly mortgage repayment in the area was $2,167, while the median weekly rent figure was recorded as $210.
+Nationally, Villawood's mortgage repayments were significantly higher than the Australian average of $1,863, whereas rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing